 Time blocking is a time management technique that could boost your productivity and help you power through your priority tasks — and it has been used by some of business and innovation’s greatest, like Elon Musk and Bill Gates, to great success.
 Let’s take a walk and see how time-blocked work can help you make the most of any amount of time.

 What is time blocking?

-Instead, this creates a more deliberate and regimented structure for the workday so you can get into flow and deep work with minimal distractions.
+Instead of taking the defensive approach to work, in which you’re constantly fielding tasks, emails, and requests as they crop up throughout the day, the time blocking approach to scheduling creates a more deliberate and regimented structure for the workday — so you can get into the flow and deep work with minimal distractions.

-Why time blocking matters
+Why does time blocking work?